hazem-89/hazem-89/README.md

-- 🌱 I’m currently learning every thing I can, during the summer I will learn more about **React native with expo**
+- 🌱 I’m currently learning every thing I can, during the summer I will learn more about **React**

 - 📫 How to reach me **hazem.k.4488@gmail.com**